TrigXploit/Obsidian-TTRPG/Jonas/Characters/Robin dabank Wolf.md

 The journey is treated as a rite of passage
 House of Wyvin never works with another from the house due to "you only need 1 from house wyvin to fix it"

-Feat: **expert harvesting**
-- Hunting knife
-- Increase Dexterity by 1 to a max of 20
-- Making a Harvesting check with a skill you have proficiency in, double your proficiency bonus.
--
-- When you attempt to harvest a creature for which you don’t have the required skill proficiency, you can add your proficiency bonus to the result of the roll.
-- If you are helping with a Harvesting check, you add your full proficiency bonus to the check’s result, regardless of whether you’re proficient in the requisite skill.
-- You do not suffer disadvantage on your Harvesting checks as a result of choosing to perform both the Assessment and Carving checks alone.

-armor of House Wyvin:
-- advantage on Persuasion checks, when I ask on behalf of the house.
-- Armor require attunement
-- The armor can be fitted with armor piece from the catalog, without requiring additional attunement.
-- armor gives +14 AC
-- light armor (1 min Don Doff)